Understanding Overparametrization in Survival Models through Interpolation: Interpolation and finite-norm interpolation

 Survival learning, however, violates this assumption.
 Its loss functions are likelihood-based and depend on censored event processes rather than observed outcomes.
 Many observations are only partially known through censoring indicators, and the model targets latent risk or hazard structures rather than realized event times.
 Consequently, even defining what it means to interpolate the training data is non-trivial: a perfectly specified model cannot reproduce unobserved event times, and the likelihood may not admit an exact interpolating solution in the classical sense.

 This conceptual difficulty motivates our study.
-We provide the first systematic examination of double-descent behavior in survival models, focusing on how interpolation can be meaningfully characterized under likelihood-based losses.
+We provide the first systematic examination of interpolation in survival models, focusing on how this concept can be meaningfully characterized under likelihood-based losses.
 To formalize this notion, we adopt a unified definition of interpolation that applies consistently across all loss-based models, including but not limited to prediction and survival models: